Yingwen-Liu/Wordle-Solvers_Bayesian-Minimax-Heuristic/README.md

 ## Handlers
 - `Handler`: Ability to remove words that not match the feedback from the word list.
 - `PositionHandler`: **ILLEGAL approach.
 Assume you are allow to select any letters not in the word list**.
 Ability to assign the most frequent letters to the green positions (where the letter is correct)
+- `search_all=True`: set the search range as the entire database, not only the filtered words, which means more iterations and much slower execution

 ## Solvers
 | Solver            | Average Attempts (Handler) | (Handler *All) | (PositionHandler) | Time Consumption |